aboutcode-org/scancode-toolkit/docs/source/getting-started/newcomer.rst

 To determine where to contribute, you can refer:

 #.
-ScanCode Toolkit tracks issues via the `GitHub Issue tracker <https://github.com/aboutcode-org/scancode-toolkit/issues>`_
+ScanCode-Toolkit tracks issues via the `GitHub Issue tracker <https://github.com/aboutcode-org/scancode-toolkit/issues>`_
 #.
 Broad `milestones <https://github.com/aboutcode-org/scancode-toolkit/milestones>`_ for upcoming versions are also maintained.

 And documentation related to contributing code can be referred at :ref:`contrib_code_dev`.